Viscount del Castillo de Almansa

-The Viscount del Castillo de Almansa is a Spanish hereditary title of nobility created by Carlos III on the 3rd December 1773 for Miguel de Almansa y Uriarte.
+The Viscount del Castillo de Almansa is a Spanish hereditary title of nobility created by Carlos III on 3 December 1773 for Miguel de Almansa y Uriarte.
 The title is currently held by José Fernando de Almansa y Moreno-Barreda, 10th Viscount of Castillo de Almansa and Grandee of Spain.
+The Viscount of Almansa has royal Muslim Granadian ancestry.

 Present holder

 The present holder of the viscountcy is José Fernando de Almansa y Moreno-Barreda, 10th Viscount of Castillo Almansa.
 José Fernando de Almansa y Moreno-Barreda is a Spanish diplomat and former Head of the House of His Majesty the King of Spain.

 Fernando Almansa studied law at the University of Deusto before entering the diplomatic service in 1974.
 He was stationed in Brussels, Mexico and Moscow.

 Fernando Almansa served as Head of the House of the Majesty of him King Juan Carlos I from 1993 to 2002.
 On June 24, 2002, the King Juan Carlos I appointed him Grandee of Spain and later, he was awarded the Grand Cross of the Order of Carlos III.